What You Can Do

 Working together, we can all foster a safer climate on and near campus.
 As individuals, please observe these tips to help ensure your personal safety and security.

 - At night, walk with a friend whenever possible.
-If you have no one to walk with, call the safewalk program at 218-726-6100.

 - Avoid shortcuts.
 Use safe, direct, and well-lighted routes.

 - Look confident and purposeful.

 - Don’t carry too many valuables.
 Carry your keys and money in a pocket, not in a purse or backpack.

 - Trust your instincts.
 If someone makes you uncomfortable, even in daylight, do what is necessary to move away.
 If you feel that someone is following you, go immediately to a nearby location where there are more people and call 911.

 - Use good judgment if a stranger asks to borrow your mobile phone.